rlynjb/wandrr/_posts/2016-02-26-Beginning-mobile-app-development-journey.md

 `phonegap remote build platform-name`

 Building remotely using PhoneGap Build is a little different from building locally since you may not see the results of the build instantly; the service will build the code as soon as it has a chance.
 The only way to verify that things went as expected is to log on to your account at [https://build.phonegap.com/](https://build.phonegap.com/) and verify the results.

+> Note: some plugins does not support PhoneGap Build, so its best to setup your build process locally. refer to: [https://build.phonegap.com/plugins](https://build.phonegap.com/plugins)

 -----